Outschool ACE Educator Status – Achievement Unlocked!

 Good question.
 My areas of focus regularly evolve and change.
 That means that I must as well or I won’t be able to meet my students needs.
 While I have completed the work towards getting a little frame around my Outschool profile picture, I am not done learning about these topics.
 I look forward to future learning opportunities.

 To learn more about the Outschool ACE Framework, visit their Educator Library.
-See me in action in my private voice studio, art and music classes for kids (on Outschool), and art classes for adults.
+See me in action in my private voice studio and with my art and music classes for kids (on Outschool).